EN-IH-WDPT-JUN21/MigNeves-Midterm_Project/README.md

 }
 ```

-After the request the a response will be received with the Account Holder information such as:
+After the request the response will be received with the Account Holder information such as:
 ```
 {
     "id": 6,